Diversity, Equity and Inclusion

 Our Calls to Action

-Engage in self-guided forums and small group discussions to assist us in better understanding racism and the experiences of Black lives on this campus.
+Engage in self-guided forums and small group discussions to assist us in better understanding how we can be a more culturally competent community.

 Identify and engage a student advisory board on inclusivity to ensure we hear from and are responsive to Black students and other marginalized student populations, to establish how we can more effectively serve students, and to identify tangible outcomes.